Green Day Albums Ranked Worst to Best

 Remember when Green Day released a trio of albums in quick succession called ¡Uno!, ¡Dos! and ¡Tré!, between September and December 2012?
 Which one comes in closer to numero uno?
 How does 2009's 21st Century Breakdown, the band's most recent chart-topping album, shape up?

-Click through the above photo gallery, as we take a look at Green Day Albums, Ranked Worst to Best.
+Click through the below photo gallery, as we take a look at Green Day Albums, Ranked Worst to Best.